cmmaddox6231/leaps_options_project/README.md

 The second section of the app is the Trend Finder page.
 This page is designed to find trending companies over the past 6 days with a minimum of a 9% weekly increase.
 If the stock has 6 consecutive days of a 9% weekly increase, it will be detected by the Trend Finder.
 These companies can then be compared with a SMA and EMA, interactive charts, and a fundamental analysis to determine if the trend will or will not continue.
 This also flows nicely with the undervalued company finder since these companies will likley also have a bullish/bearish trend.

 The last section is just an individual stock analyzer.
 Simply put in the ticker of the stock desired and find a chart and fundamental analysis of it.
 This page is great for further analysis of a stock after finding it on a previous tab.

+The download_fin_data file is a bot that downloads financial data and uploads it to a MongoDB server (NoSQL Database).
+It runs daily at 8pm to get the most recent stock information.